Skip to content

 Rozie@rozie-ui/tags-*r-model:modelValue (Angular CVA)validate

-These libraries are good — on its home framework each is a reasonable pick, and Rozie does not claim to out-feature Tagify on React or Mantine's TagsInput.
-The wedge is consistency, coverage, and the no-engine native foundation: there is no tags component that spans all six frameworks with the same API.
-Even the agnostic option, Tagify, is a vanilla engine you wrap per framework (and it reaches neither Svelte, Solid, nor Lit).
+On its home framework each of these is a solid pick.
+The case for Rozie is consistency, coverage, and the no-engine native foundation: there is no tags component that spans every framework with the same API.
+Even the agnostic option, Tagify, is a vanilla engine you wrap per framework, and it reaches neither Svelte, Solid, nor Lit.
 Solid and Lit have no mainstream dedicated tags input at all.
-Rozie gives all six the same idiomatic <Tags> from one definition, with zero engine to ship.
+Rozie gives them all the same <Tags>, with no engine to ship.

 No engine, native input + chips: the design choice